Rick Wysocki

 <a href="{{ .RelPermalink }}"></a>

-tag so that clicking the link takes us to the page itself.
-Note that we’re still in the page scope, so .RelPermalink
+tag so that clicking the image takes us to the page itself.
+Note that how we are still in the page scope, so .RelPermalink

 is returning the link to the page, not the image.{{ with $image }}{{ end }}